dansand/trench_pull_force/model_code_inputs/README.md

 ## Overview

-The MDOODZ7.0, code is based on the finite-difference/marker-and-cell technique.
+The MDOODZ7.0 code is based on the finite-difference/marker-and-cell technique.

 The version compile to run this model was as the commit hash `08544b3433':

-Numerical models of Stokes Flow, such as the one analyised in this notebook, provide solutions to the stress equilibrium equations.

-We therefore have direct access to stress comoponents needed to estimate terms in the vertically integrated form of the horizontal force balance, (as described in the manuscript and notebook).

 This setup was dedigned to replicate the "forced subduction" model from https://doi.org/10.1093/gji/ggaa092.